 I suggest we also take a look at how we appropriate the inappropriate language of addiction, a “second tier” of stigmatizing language.

-It’s too easy to say, even about oneself, shopaholic or chocoholic.
+It’s too easy to say, even about oneself, “shopaholic” or “chocoholic.”
 We call ourselves addicted to anything from golf to running to espresso.
-Or we substitute “junkie” for a passion.
-I’ve been guilty of calling myself a soccer junkie.
+We even use the word “junkie” to describe our passions.
+For example, I’ve been guilty of calling myself a “soccer junkie.”
 There are musical theater junkies, Chinese food junkies, political junkies, sports junkies, you name it — there’s a junkie for it.
-We use junkie, addict and habit freely, most always with a pejorative, moralizing tenor that suggests simple willpower as an antidote.
+We use the words “junkie,” “addict” and “habit” freely, most always with a pejorative, moralizing tenor that suggests simple willpower as an antidote.

 Withdrawal is the inexorable advance of the disease.
 It’s wholly a negative occurrence.
-Excessive time spent sleeping with no regard for the natural rhythms of day and night, lack of interest or motivation for former passions, less and less time and contact with friends, lack of concern about personal hygiene, deception to oneself and to others in service of a habit, avoiding engagement with family, outright hostility when confronted.
+Excessive time spent sleeping with no regard for the natural rhythms of day and night, lack of interest or motivation for former passions, less and less time and contact with friends, lack of concern about personal hygiene, deception to oneself and to others in service of substance use, avoiding engagement with family, outright hostility when confronted.
 A retreat from outstretched hands.
-Alienation from the best parts of one’s self.
+Alienation from the best parts of oneself.
 A lack of appetite for life.

 Withdrawal is actually the last stop before starting the road to recovery.
 It is the outward manifestation of a disease’s dark, unremitting progress and a bridge to the first lights of recovery on the other end.

-The way I see it, I would exchange the term withdrawal as we use it now for the term reentry.
+The way I see it, I would exchange the term “withdrawal” as we use it now for the term “reentry.”
 A physically, emotionally, spiritually painful engagement with the world as it is.
 A painful engagement with one’s true self.
-A process that allows others back into one’s life, truth as a tool and the recognition that the task can seldom be accomplished alone.
+A process that allows others back into one’s life, with truth as a tool and the recognition that the task can seldom be accomplished alone.